-- 1 Use the world magnetic map (Figure 20) to determine the approximate field strength for your location. - 2 Press TUNE, SHIFT, 'n', 'n', ENTER where 'nn.n' is the regional field strength in μ T (micro Tesla, the three most significant digits of the full reading in nT). - 3 Press READ to take a reading and note of its value. - 4 Press and hold TUNE and note the signal level (number between 0.0 and 9.9)

-5 Determine if the present tuning is valid.
+- 1 Use the world magnetic map (Figure 21) to determine the approximate field strength for your location. - 2 Press TUNE, SHIFT, 'n', 'n', 'm', ENTER where 'nnn' is the regional field strength in μT (micro Tesla, the three most significant digits of the full reading in nT). - 3 Press READ to take a reading and note of its value. - 4 Press and hold TUNE and note the signal level (number between 0.0 and 9.9) - Determine if the present tuning is valid.
 A signal level lower than 3 may indicate poor tuning if the sensor is filled with one of the preferred fluids (e.g. Kerosene).
 If this is the case we recommend returning to step #2 above and adjusting the tune setting upward or downward by 500 nT.

-Once you have obtained signal a strength indicating adequate tune, you can begin your survey.
+Once you have obtained a signal strength indicating adequate tune, you can begin your survey.
 If you wish to increase the signal strength, you will want to be more precise in selecting the tuning value.
-You might want to take a reading and enter the first three digits of that reading for the tuning value.
+You might want to start by taking a reading and enter the first three digits of that reading for the tuning value.
 Some trial and error is usually required to realize the maximum signal strength possible.
+Try increasing and decreasing tuning by 005 from the field value and checking Sig strength after each change to find the ideal tuning.
+Remember that you must take a reading to measure the Sig strength after each change in Tune.
 In general, maximum signal strength is obtained when the tuning value matches that of the field.
 Signal strength levels of 6 to 10 are typical and should provide consistent measurement results.

-5 - Automatic tuning
+7 - Automatic tuning

-The G-856AX can be set to tune itself automatically.
+The G-857 can be set to tune itself automatically.
 When the automatic tuning function is activated, the tuning value is automatically updated after each field reading unless a high gradient is present.
 To activate the automatic tuning function press: